zuyomi/porn-blocker/README.md

 ## ✨ Features

-- 🔐 Blocks access to sites containing pornographic keywords
+- 🔐 Blocks access to sites containing pornographic keywords, and blocks access to pornographic websites, from a preset list!!
-- 📜 Logs blocked attempts with timestamps
 - 🧾 View and clear logs from the popup menu
-- ⚡️ Lightweight, fast, and simple to use, just plug and go!
+- ⚡️ Minimal, easy to use, just plug and go!
-- 💾 All data is stored locally — nothing is sent to the cloud
+- 💾 All data is stored locally — ensuring your data is kept private! :D

 ---